chanmix51/kaku/specifications.md

 - note_id: integer

 Validation:
-- Ensure `note_id` is a valid integer and references an existing note.
+- Ensure `note_id` is a valid integer and is referencing an existing note.

 Execution: Remove the note from the notes book.